 Plan India is a nationally registered not for profit organisation striving to advance children’s rights and equality for girls, thus creating a lasting impact in the lives of vulnerable and excluded children and their communities.
 Since 1979, Plan India and its partners have improved the lives of millions of children and young people by enabling them access to protection, quality education and healthcare services, a healthy environment, livelihood opportunities and participation in decisions which affect their lives.
 Plan India is a member of the Plan International Federation, an independent development and humanitarian organisation that advances children’s rights and equality for girls.
 Plan International is active in more than 70 countries.

-Plan India currently works in 13 states across 5,400 communities and has touched the lives of over a million children.
+Plan India currently works in 14 states across 19,000 communities in 5,500 villages/ slums and has touched the lives of 1.9 million children, out of which over a million are girl.

 Our HistoryPlan was founded in 1937 by British journalist John Langdon-Davies and refugee worker Eric Muggeridge.
 Originally named ‘Foster Parents Plan for Children in Spain’, the aim was to provide food, accomodation and education to children whose lives had been disrupted by the Spanish Civil War.
 Since that times, their approach to humanitarian assistance has evolved from wartime relief activities, to post-war support, to long-term community development and emergency assistance that helps children, their families and their communities in developing countries.
 Plan in India: Plan began work in India in 1979.
 Over the years, Plan and its partners have helped communities throughout India to support themselves so that children have access to their rights including the right to: